A Python-Based Peeling Framework for Radio Interferometry: Application to uGMRT 650MHz Imaging: Peeling

 \subsection{Global impact of peeling}

-The J0210 field contains several bright radio sources, including four particularly strong sources in the J0210-3 subfield with total fluxes exceeding 35\,mJy.
+The J0210 field contains several bright radio sources, including four particularly strong sources in the J0210-3 subfield, each with total flux densities greater than 35\,mJy, where 35\,mJy corresponds to the faintest source among them.
 Artifacts associated with these sources significantly degrade the image quality across the field of view.
-To mitigate these effects, {the peeling procedure was applied sequentially to the four targeted sources in order of decreasing flux density.} {Fig.\ref{fig:3+4_peeling_all} presents a comparison of the entire J0210-3 subfield before and after the peeling procedure, visually illustrating the improvement in image quality after peeling.}
+To mitigate these effects, the peeling procedure was applied sequentially to the four targeted sources in order of decreasing flux density.Fig.\ref{fig:3+4_peeling_all} presents a comparison of the entire J0210-3 subfield before and after the peeling procedure, visually illustrating the improvement in image quality after peeling.

-To quantify the improvement in sensitivity achieved through \texttt{peeling}, we analyzed the background \texttt{RMS} map produced during the preprocessing step of \texttt{PyBDSF}\textsuperscript{\cite{Mohan2015}}.
-Fig.~\ref{fig:3+4_rms} presents the normalized probability density function (PDF) and cumulative distribution of the background \texttt{RMS} values in the J0210-3 subfield before and after the sequential \texttt{peeling} of the four bright sources.
-The \texttt{peeling} procedure systematically reduces the residual image noise: the median \texttt{RMS} decreases from 14.96\,$\mu$Jy/beam to 13.73\,$\mu$Jy/beam, and the peak of the PDF, which corresponds to the most probable \texttt{RMS} value, shifts from 13.26\,$\mu$Jy/beam to 12.47\,$\mu$Jy/beam.
+To quantify the improvement in sensitivity achieved through \texttt{peeling}, we analyzed the background RMS map produced during the preprocessing step of \texttt{PyBDSF}\textsuperscript{\cite{Mohan2015}}.
+Fig.~\ref{fig:3+4_rms} presents the normalized probability density function (PDF) and cumulative distribution of the background RMS values in the J0210-3 subfield before and after the sequential \texttt{peeling} of the four bright sources.
+The \texttt{peeling} procedure systematically reduces the residual image noise: the median RMS decreases from 14.96\,$\mu$Jy/beam to 13.73\,$\mu$Jy/beam, and the peak of the PDF, which corresponds to the most probable RMS value, shifts from 13.26\,$\mu$Jy/beam to 12.47\,$\mu$Jy/beam.
 This reduction reflects the effective suppression of direction-dependent artifacts, resulting in a globally flatter background and an enhancement of overall image fidelity and sensitivity.
-As a direct consequence, the detectability of faint sources is substantially improved. {After sequentially peeling the four bright sources, the number of sources detected above the $3\,sigma$ threshold in the vicinity of the bright source (within 10\,arcmin) shown in Fig.~\ref{fig:3+4_peeling} increases from 154 to 183.
-Across the entire image, the total number of detected sources increases from 3260 to 3474, corresponding to an additional 214 sources.}
+As a direct consequence, the detectability of faint sources is substantially improved.
+After sequentially peeling the four bright sources, the number of sources detected above the $3\,\sigma$ threshold in the vicinity of the bright source (within 10\,arcmin) shown in Fig.~\ref{fig:3+4_peeling} increases from 154 to 183.
+Across the entire image, the total number of detected sources increases from 3260 to 3474, corresponding to an additional 214 sources.